PySPH: a Python-based framework for smoothed particle hydrodynamics: Implementation, usage, and design

 Now that the particle arrays are defined, we need to specify the inter-particle interactions and this is done by the \code{create_equations()} method of the application.
 Before we discuss this in detail, we provide a broad overview.

-In order to solve the dam-break problem, we need to first discretize the entities involved and this has been performed in the previous section.
+In order to solve the dam-break problem, we need to first discretize the entities involved and this has been performed in the previous section (see section~\ref{sec:create_particles}).
 The equations we must solve are the continuity equation~\eqref{eqn:continuity:sph}, which provides an ordinary differential equation (ODE) for the density of each particle.
 The equation of state, equation~\eqref{eq:eos} which relates the pressure to the density and the momentum equation~\eqref{eq:mom:sph}, and \eqref{eq:mom:sph:press}.
 Finally, we must move the particles according to equation~\eqref{eq:eom}.
 The equations are all ODEs and we must first compute the right-hand-sides (RHS) of these ODEs.
 In order to keep the example simple, we use a simple forward Euler integrator.
 The steps involved in this are as shown in Fig.~\ref{fig:euler-integrator}.
-The implementation of the integrator is discussed in a subsequent section.
-The inter-particle interactions are all computed in the block titled ``Compute RHS'' which is also referred to later in the discussion as computation of the accelerations.
+The implementation of the integrator is discussed in the Section~\ref{sec:integrator}.
+The inter-particle interactions are all computed in the block titled ``Compute RHS''.

 The steps involved in computing the RHS for this particular problem are as shown in the Fig.~\ref{fig:equations}.
-When using the continuity equation, the RHS of the density evolution is computed first and updated when the integrator updates the properties as seen in Fig.~\ref{fig:euler-integrator}.
-Hence, before the momentum equation is executed are used in the next time-step, the pressure must be computed for all particles.
-After this is done, the RHS for the continuity and momentum equations may be evaluated for each particle.
+It is to be noted that the momentum equation requires the updated pressure of all the particles.
+The pressure is computed using the equation of state (EOS), equation~\eqref{eq:eos}.
+We therefore must complete the evaluation of the EOS on all particles before computing the momentum equation.
+This is shown in the figure with a red dotted line around each group of computations.
+Note that the RHS for both the continuity and momentum equations have no inter-dependencies and may be computed together.

 Given this background, we now discuss the implementation of the above in PySPH.
 The Listing~\ref{lst:ex:create_equations}, shows the implementation of the \code{create_equations} method which describes the inter-particle interactions.